 Considering a paperless office?
 An office is like a machine.
 Oftentimes, we think it has to have several key components in order to run smoothly: a front-end that manages and a back-end that organizes.
 It has to have a certain amount of people doing a certain amount of tasks to be effective.
 It has to have a busy front desk and an efficient filing system that keeps client files safe and in check — but what if we turned that notion on its head?
 What if we imagine new offices instead of creating them the way they’ve always been run?

 Enter the paperless office.

 The paperless office is not a new trend by any means.
-In fact, many businesses may now conduct a similar scanning-only, paper-free agenda in their offices without even realizing it.
+In fact, many businesses may now have a paperless system in place, similar scanning-only, paper-free agenda in their offices without even realizing it.
 However, there’s something to be said for consciously going paper-free.
 According to Sycle, the average cost to file a piece of paper is $120, while the average cost to file a digital document is $20.
-Over time, that $120 can multiply depending on how many employees do the filing and how many papers needs to be put away.
+Over time, that $120 can multiply depending on how many employees do the filing and how many papers need to be put away.

 But the benefits of a paperless office don’t just extend to your bottom line.
 They can also have a profound effect on the environment.
 Let’s take a deeper look into the eco-friendly benefits of a paperless office.